 N.B.
-The Policy Statement on Student Evaluation of Instruction shall be applied to all teaching faculty, understanding that in University of Wisconsin-Extension major portions of faculty assignments may be to continuing education and public service.
-Accordingly, this institution should develop analogous procedures for gathering information on the response of client groups to the performance of such faculty.
+The Policy Statement on Student Evaluation of Instruction shall be applied to all teaching faculty, understanding that UW System institutions should develop analogous procedures for evaluating the performance of faculty who are primarily assigned to continuing education and public service activities.

 The Regents ask that by March 1, 1975, each institution report to the Office of Academic Affairs its policies then in effect concerning student evaluation of instruction, together with copies of any instruments in widespread use by the faculty, and a description of any institutional services provided the faculty member or department in carrying out evaluation procedures.
 It is assumed that by this date (March 1, 1975), all campuses will be carrying out the student evaluation actions needed to implement the requirements of section 2, foregoing.
 It is further assumed that the process of developing, testing, and phasing in an institutional policy and practice concerning student evaluation will be completed not later than July 1, 1976.
 The Office of Academic Affairs shall summarize such information in a report to the Regents, and, as requested by the Council of Chancellors, shall assist in disseminating information on practice within the System to the several institutions.